Insurgency in Tripura: Background

 The first militant outfit to form was Tripura National Volunteers (TNV).
 It was active until 1988.
 However, most prominent ones were National Liberation Front of Tripura (NLFT) and All Tripura Tiger Force (ATTF).

 These groups had various demands.
 NLFT wanted to establish an independent Tripura and ATTF wanted to finalise the Tripura merger agreement.
 However, all of them wished to remove Bangladeshis immigrants who had entered Tripura after 1950 despite their ideological differences.

 Anti-Bengali sentiments of Tripuri rebel groups had given birth to the United Bengali Liberation Front.
 The group wanted to protect Bengalis in Tripura from militants.
-This group was supported by the Bengali Dominated Communist Party which supplied arms and infrastructure.
+This group was supported by the Bengali dominated Communist Party which supplied arms and infrastructure.

 Internal conflicts among them had divided NLFT into NLFT(B) led by Biswamohan Debbarma and NLFT(N) led by Nayanbasi Jamatia.
 ATTF which was a right wing organisation of NLFT had become its own militant organisation led by Ranjit Debbarma.

 Those groups had received the major blow when Biswamohan Debbarma, Nayanbasi Jamatia and Ranjit Debbarma were all arrested in their hideout camps in Bangladesh.
 It is estimated that some of those armed cadres are still present at their hideout camps at Chittagong Hill Tracts, Bangladesh.

-From the end of 2020, a resurgence has occurred led by the NLFT with incidents of kidnapping workers and killing of a trader marking the emergence of insurgency in the state again.